Federal Correctional Institution, Terminal Island: Facility and services

 All inmates are expected to maintain a regular job assignment, unless medically exempted.
 Many job assignments are controlled through a performance pay system, which provides monetary payment for work.
 UNICOR has a separate pay scale.
 Institutional maintenance jobs are usually the first assignment for new inmates.
 These might include assignments to Food Service, as a unit orderly, or in a maintenance shop.
 However, a significant number of inmate jobs are available in the Federal Prison Industries.
 There is a waiting list for factory employment.

-UNICOR employs and trains inmates through the operation of, and earnings from, the metal factory that produces high-quality metal products for the Federal government. inmates must obtain a GED for grade advancement and must participate in the Financial Responsibility Program (if required) to be employed in UNICOR.
+UNICOR employs and trains inmates through the operation of, and earnings from, the metal factory that produces high-quality metal products for the Federal government.
+Inmates must obtain a GED for grade advancement and must participate in the Financial Responsibility Program (if required) to be employed in UNICOR.
 Federal Prison Industries, a U.S. government employment program, has a shop at FCI Terminal Island that specializes in repairing, refurbishing, and reconditioning furniture, office equipment, tires, and other government property.

 Education

-All inmates are required to obtain a GED before their release.
 College courses are offered through Coastline Community College.